RomainMazB/oc-docs-fr/help-using-composer.md

     "october/cms": "dev-develop",
     "laravel/framework": "5.5.*@dev",

-> **Note**: This is considered a bleeding edge copy of October and is only for the brave!
+> **Remarque** : This is considered a bleeding edge copy of October and is only for the brave!

 <a name="publishing-products"></a>
 ## Publishing Plugins or Themes